ReDetection/vkradio/README.md

 After some failures with implementing via real shoutcast radio, I've decided to implement it in easiest way, so here it is.

 ## Usage
-To shout with vkradio just open <github.io URL>, login via VK.com and put your search request in the search bar at the bottom and hit return.
+To shout with vkradio just open [http://redetection.github.io/vkradio/](http://redetection.github.io/vkradio/), login via VK.com and put your search request in the search bar at the bottom and hit return.
 On the new page there will be a link (you can share it with your listeners) and search results at the bottom.
 First link near every row will play audiotrack only for you, second one — for you and your listeners.

 If you're listener, so just open the link you have in any modern browser and enjoy.